rossta/webpackersurvival.guide/draft/OUTLINE.md

       - can remove dead code
       - Webpack allows you to import code dynamically
       - Webpack can optimize your bundles for you

+## Notes

+How do I just get rid of Webpacker?